Federal Reserve Bank Presidents

 Federal Reserve Bank of Cleveland

 Sandra Pianalto took office on February 1, 2003, as the tenth chief executive of the Fourth District Federal Reserve Bank, at Cleveland.
-In 2013, she serves as an alternate voting member of the Federal Open Market Committee.
+In 2014, she serves as a voting member of the Federal Open Market Committee.

 Ms. Pianalto was born in August 1954 in Valli del Pasubio, Italy.
 She earned a bachelor's degree in economics from The University of Akron and an MA in economics from The George Washington University.
 She is a graduate of the Advanced Management Program at Duke University's Fuqua School of Business and holds honorary doctor of humane letters degrees from the University of Akron, Baldwin-Wallace College, Kent State University, Ursuline College, and Notre Dame College.
 Ms. Pianalto also received an honorary doctor of business administration degree from The University of Toledo and Cleveland State University and an honorary doctor of laws degree from John Carroll University.